Campus Overview

 Built to Replicate

-The 40–50 acre master plan is intentionally modular.
+The 40-50 acres master plan is intentionally modular.
 Housing clusters, the CRC, Vault, agriculture spine, and energy districts can be scaled up or down in other territories and rural communities.
 What we build on St. Croix becomes a blueprint for Puerto Rico, Guam, American Samoa, and beyond.

 Connect With STX Vets Project